takuma1102/cfcompare/README.md

 requirements are not met, are skipped with a message while the remaining methods still run.

-## What cfcompare adds around TROP
+## What cfcompare can do

-The official Python and Stata projects are the reference software for estimating TROP. `cfcompare` adds an R-native comparison and diagnostic layer around TROP:
+`cfcompare` has basic functions for estimating the TROP estimator (the official Python and Stata projects are referenced).
+It also adds an R-native comparison and diagnostic layer around TROP:

 | Goal | Entry point | Output |
 | --- | --- | --- |